In all our reviews on Puratium, we strive to do our best to reduce waste at home: in ours, and in yours too!

 Nevertheless, we understand that some of you might still have glow sticks at home and that you can consider upcycling them before throwing them in the garbage.

-Please share with us how you repurpose glow sticks at home and let us know if you have any questions about your glowstick or anything else.
+Please share with us how you repurpose glow sticks at home and other hard-to-recycle items.
+Let’s grow the low waste community together!

 A bit funny, a bit whacky.
 Lots of curiosity, lots of creativity.
 All for organic, minimalism and local.
 More of zero waste, more for our future 🌿